coder866/pesapalApi/README.md

 ## TODO

 a) Generate IPN Registration Implementation.
-On successful registration, receive the response payload and extract "ipn_id" to store it in the database.
+On successful registration, receive the response payload and extract "ipn_id" to store it in the database.\n
 b) Create a method for retrieving the stored "ipn_id".
-Remember, the "ipn_id" will be used when submitting orders.
+Remember, the "ipn_id" will be used when submitting orders.\n

 ## Order Submission Request Sample